shreya1sharma/ShreyaSharma/_notes/Computer Vision.md

 	* neighbourhood (context)
 	* taking derivatives (gradient)
 	* taylor series to approximate a function at a point
-	* eigen vectors and eigen values to reduce dimensionality span the most dominant information space
+	* eigen vectors and eigen values to reduce dimensionality and span the most dominant information space
 	* pseudo-inverse to find inverse of non-square matrix

 **2. Filtering**